 Very low chance of downside and so is the best time to be investing in mutual funds.
 I can be wrong and will love to be wrong for more value buying.

-The Last Portfolio Report
+Why This is Last Portfolio Report & Update?

 I have been told that if you wish to speak publicly about stocks, you need to be a Sebi approved research analyst.
 Here is a SEBI circular I am referring to.